-From a young age Jona has been involved in working with individuals with behavioral health and developmental needs.
-Jona has worked in collaboration with the Department of Children and Families (DCF) and the Department of Developmental Services (DDS) as a music therapist.
+From a young age, Jona has been involved in working with individuals with behavioral health and developmental needs.
+Jona has worked in collaboration with the Department of Children and Families (DCF) since she was about twelve years old providing respite care to families and has been working in collaboration with DCF as a clinician since 2007.
 In addition, Jona has also served as a direct support aide for adults with developmental disabilities, a live in house manager at a DDS funded group home, and has held other managerial positions working with adults with developmental disabilities.
+She has had a long standing relationship as a clinician providing music therapy services through DDS funded group homes and day programs as well as through the Family Support Grant.
 Jona’s experience working with a variety of populations allows her to have a comprehensive knowledge of not only client needs, but also state systems.

 Jona is a member of the American Music Therapy Association.
 She is an active clinician in the state and has presented workshops locally and nationally regarding the therapeutic and educational applications of music.

 Jona is also trained in Music Therapy Assisted Childbirth and Creative Arts Birth Education.